netfoundry/minimal-mistakes/docs/_pages/v2/guide-demo.md

 ### Run a Linux Endpoint

 You may also wish to visit the demo servers on a Linux machine.
 The first step is to configure DNS to enable accessing the domain names in your Network.
 Your Linux computer must have 127.0.0.1 as the primary nameserver.
-[Know more about DNS and `ziti-tunnel`](https://openziti.github.io/ziti/clients/tunneler.html#dns-server).
+[Know more about the Edge Tunneler CLI](https://support.netfoundry.io/hc/en-us/articles/360045177311).

 1. In your terminal, change to the working directory.